orion-research/coach/Tutorial_decision_process.md

 ## Matrix dialogue and transitions

-The matrix dialogue shows the Pugh table, with controls for changing the ranking of each alternative, and a save button to save those changes:
+The matrix dialogue shows the Pugh table, with controls for changing the ranking of each alternative, and a save button to save those changes.
+The file `templates/matrix_dialogue` should contain:

 	<TD>Criterium</TD>
 	<TD>Weight</TD>